Back To School Tips (College Edition)

 And mom and dad: Be honest with the fact that you don’t have it all figured out either.
 You’re clueless just like them and they need to know that sometimes!
 Whether it’s a story from the past or something that just happened, normalize not having a clue.

 With two middle schoolers in my house, I can’t relate to watching them leave for college just yet.
 I haven’t left my kid in a dorm room or prayed over their first day on a college campus.
-I have a unique vantage point, and I can tell you I get a rush of excitement watching them learn to be grown.
-Take your seat and watch as well (but be ready for the frantic asks for help too).
+I have a unique vantage point, and I can tell you I get a rush of excitement watching the college students in my care learn to be grown.
+Take your seat and watch as well, but be ready for the frantic asks for help too.
+And try to go easy on them, just like you…they don’t know what they’re doing.